 Excellent, comprehensive information on safe travel is available through the State Department's website.
 The U.S. State Department posts current travel warnings, public announcements, and consular information sheets for any country on this website.
 We recommend that all students read this information and do personal research on safety in the country where their study abroad program is located.

-Consular Affairs Publications: Your Trip Abroad, A Safe Trip Abroad, Tips for Americans Residing Abroad
+Consular Affairs Publication: A Safe Trip Abroad